trustedci/OSCRP/OSCRP.md

 -   [*Staff*](assets/Staff.html): People involved in the production, post-processing or management of assets

 -   [*Collaboration*](assets/Collaboration.html): Meetings and agendas used by staff to coordinate the production, post-processing or management of assets

+-   [*Workflow](assets/Workflow.html): The process or protocols by which science is achieved within a project.

 <!--<a name="#next-steps" / > -->